io-gui/io/readme.md

 ### Data Biding ###

 This is a simple yet powerful feature designed to be used inside templates.
-You can data-bind properties to children using `this.bind([propName])` function.
+You can data-bind properties to children using `this.bind([propName])` method.
 Keep in mind that this only works with IoElement-based children their properties.
 In other words, binding to native HTML elements will not work.

 ```javascript